 The Air Traffic Control A.A.S. degree program will provide students with a foundation in air traffic control basics and skills for the continuous safe flow of aircraft in the airspace system.
 Students will effectively handle normal and emergency situations through simulated scenarios and actual control of live aircraft traffic at the Schenectady County Airport Control Tower.

-The College developed this program to help fill a need locally and nationally for qualified air traffic controllers as identified by the Federal Aviation Administration (FAA), with an expected shortage of qualified controllers over the next decade.
+The College developed this new program to help fill a need locally and nationally for qualified air traffic controllers as identified by the Federal Aviation Administration (FAA), with an expected shortage of qualified controllers over the next decade.

 The Air Traffic Control A.A.S. degree program provides training in the application of air traffic control procedures and simulator and over-the-shoulder control tower operation training and experience.

-- Possess a current, Class-2 medical certificate issued through an FAA certified examiner;
+- Possess a current, Class-2 medical certificate issued through an

 - Be a U.S. citizen;